 Equipment (i.e. mechanical equipment other than valves), valve, instrument, and drive schedules are initially developed in spreadsheet format using the Equipment Schedule template (https://nexus.watercorporation.com.au/otcs/cs.exe/link/58648907) which has separate worksheets for each schedule type.
 The Equipment Schedule spreadsheet shall be forwarded to the Asset Registration team so they can assign Functional Location numbers to each item of equipment and incorporate them into the Functional Location Equipment Register (FLER).
-These schedules shall be pasted into Water Corporation drawing sheets for archival of the as-constructed details.
+As-constructed details shall be recorded by updating the Excel workbook.
+It is optional (based on Region's preference) for these schedules to also be pasted into Water Corporation drawing sheets for archival of the as-constructed details.
 The minimum required content and format for these drawings is illustrated in: